 But one thing I have not learned nearly as much as I should have is French.
-In fact, it’s kind of shocking how little French I speak.
-And even I wonder sometimes how I manage to not only live here, but run offices and manage staff and keep entire programs running!
+In fact, it’s kind of embarassing how little French I speak.
+And even I wonder sometimes how I manage to not only live here, but run offices and manage staff and keep entire programs going!
 It’s a combination of having very good staff that speak English and depending on the patience of others.

-So when it comes down to it, the most frustrating part of not speaking the language is when I need to stand up for myself.
+When it comes down to it, the most frustrating part of not speaking the language is when I need to stand up for myself.
 Standing up to police who have pulled me over for no reason, in meetings with officials who are pushing their weight around, to staff who have disobeyed instructions… in those occasions sign language and fumbling just makes you look like a moron.
 That’s the last thing you want.

 In times like this, there are SO many choice things I want to say.
 I want to be logical and cutting.
 Angry and sarcastic.
-I want to put them in their place and point out their ineptitude and ridiculousness.
+I want to put them in their place and point out the ineptitude and ridiculousness.

 Instead I just had to point to the minibus speeding away and say “Minibus?
 Why?
 Why?
 What is that?
 Why not him?”

 Admittedly, my French is better if I have a little prep time, I’m not flustered and angry, and I’m not on my way to my 7th straight day of meetings with the government without having a cup of coffee.
 But still.